-- 1. The materiality assessment is the process by which the undertaking determines material information on sustainability impacts, risks and opportunities.
+- 1. The materiality assessment (also referred to in this document as "assessment") is the process by which the undertaking determines material information on sustainability impacts, risks and opportunities.
 This is achieved by the determination of material matters and material information to be reported in the undertaking's sustainability statement.
-The performance of a materiality assessment based on objective criteria is pivotal to sustainability reporting which shall include relevant and faithful information about all impacts, risks and opportunities (IROs) across environmental, social and governance matters determined to be material from the impact materiality perspective or the financial materiality perspective or both. - 2.
-The assessment covers the undertaking's entire value chain, i.e., it includes the undertaking's upstream and downstream value chain, in addition to its own operations. - 3.
+The performance of a materiality assessment based on objective criteria is pivotal to sustainability reporting which shall include relevant and faithful information about all impacts, risks and opportunities (IROs) across environmental, social and governance matters determined to be material from the impact materiality perspective or the financial materiality perspective or both.
+The undertaking will use judgement when applying the criteria and the related explanations are expected to aim at enhanced transparency from the undertaking to the users of the sustainability statement. - 2.
+The assessment considers the undertaking's entire value chain, i.e., it includes the undertaking's upstream and downstream value chain, in addition to its own operations. - 3.
 Once an impact, risk or opportunity related to a sustainability matter has been identified as material, the undertaking (a) refers to the requirements in the related ESRS to identify the relevant information to be considered for disclosure on the matter or (b), when the impact, risk or opportunity is not covered or insufficiently covered by the ESRS, shall provide a relevant entity-specific disclosure.
 Relevance is the criterion to support the identification of the information to be disclosed.
 Relevance is based on (a) the significance of the information in relation to the matter it depicts or (b) its decision-usefulness. - 4.
 The determination of the information to be reported depends on whether the information relates to (a) policies, actions and targets; or (b) metrics.
-For policies, actions and targets, information shall be disclosed according to the Disclosure Requirements, or it shall be stated that the undertaking does not have policies, actions and/or targets.
-Metrics are subject to materiality assessment whereby these are omitted if assessed as not material.
-Such an omission is in itself useful sustainability-related information.
-Omitting datapoints derived from EU legislation based on materiality requires stating explicitly that they are not material.
-ESRS 2 Disclosure Requirements which address cross-cutting matters are to be reported in all cases (irrespective of the outcome of the materiality assessment). - 5.
-ESRS do not mandate a specific process or sequence of steps to follow when performing the materiality assessment, as this is left to the judgement of the undertaking which has to define the process that better reflects its facts and circumstances: - As an illustration, a materiality assessment that would meet the requirements of ESRS could include the following steps: - a. understanding the context; - b. identification of actual and potential impacts, risks and opportunities related to sustainability matters; - assessment and determination of the material impacts, risks and opportunities related to sustainability matters; and - d. reporting. - 7.
-Engagement with affected stakeholders informs the materiality assessment process, and it is consistent with the practice suggested by the international instruments of due diligence that are referenced in the CSRD.
-This entails seeking input and feedback to understand concerns and evidence about actual and potential impacts of the undertaking on people and the environment.
-It also helps to substantiate the importance of the sustainability matters from the perspectives of the affected stakeholder groups.
-Equally, ESRS do not mandate specific behaviour on stakeholder engagement and do not pre-empt the content of the CSDDD currently being defined in the EU legislative process, - 8.
-To assess the materiality of impacts for reporting purposes, the undertaking assesses them against criteria of severity and likelihood and sets appropriate quantitative and/or qualitative thresholds for reporting purposes.
-Severity is based on the scale, scope and irremediable character of negative impacts and the scale and scope of positive impacts. - 9.
-Material risks and opportunities for the undertaking generally derive either from impacts or from dependencies.
-To assess their materiality, appropriate quantitative and/or qualitative thresholds based upon anticipated financial effects in terms of performance, financial situation, cash flows, access to finance and cost of capital are used.
+For policies, actions and targets, information shall be disclosed according to the Disclosure Requirements, or it shall be stated that the undertaking does not have policies, actions and/or targets. - 5.
+Metrics are subject to materiality assessment, whereby the disclosures defined in the relevant disclosure requirements shall be included when they are assessed to be material and are omitted if assessed as not material.
+Such omission indicates to users that a metric is not material following a structured materiality assessment and it is explicit, for datapoints derived from other EU legislation, and implicit, in other cases.
+They are useful sustainability-related information, supporting the general coherence of the sustainability statement and therefore the fair coverage of sustainability matters.
+Omitting datapoints derived from other EU legislation (refer to ESRS 2 Appendix B for the list of these datapoints) based on materiality requires stating explicitly that they are not material.
+ESRS 2 Disclosure Requirements which address cross-cutting matters are to be reported in all cases (irrespective of the outcome of the materiality assessment). - 6.
+The ESRS do not mandate a specific process or sequence of steps to follow when performing the materiality assessment, as this is left to the judgement of the undertaking which has to define the process that better reflects its facts and circumstances. - 7.
+However, as illustration, a materiality assessment that would meet the requirements of the ESRS could include the following steps: - a. understanding the context; - b. identification of actual and potential impacts, risks and opportunities related to sustainability matters; - c. assessment and determination of the material impacts, risks and opportunities related to sustainability matters; and - d. reporting.